-It will be available to receive deliveries directly from the ground or main level and loading dock facility to a service vestibule remote from the tenants' reception area.
+It will be available to receive deliveries directly from the ground level loading dock facility to a service vestibule remote from the tenants' reception area.
 This elevator also serves as an easy access to Tenant storage areas.

-Also, there are two shuttle elevators serving the lobby and concourse floors, and all parking levels below grade.
+Also, there are two shuttle elevators serving the lobby, and all parking levels below grade.

-Two escalators also serve the concourse and ground floor level of the retail component.
+Two escalators also serve the concourse and ground floor.